 'The Masked Singer' Season 5: Who Is Seashell?
 Clues, Guesses and Performances

-Tonight saw the first installment of The Masked Singer Season 5 premiere on FOX.
-Among the entrants who debuted was Seashell, whose costume with a seashell head and other dazzling oceanic details throughout.
-She is one of five Group A singers, a bundle of competitors that also includes Porcupine, Raccoon, Russian Doll and Snail.
+Wednesday night saw the first installment of The Masked Singer Season 5 premiere on FOX.
+Among the entrants who made their debut was Seashell, a costume with a seashell head and other dazzling oceanic details throughout.
+She is one of five Group A singers — a bundle of competitors that also includes Porcupine, Raccoon, Russian Doll and Snail.
 The Seashell will be a regular part of Season 5, which will be streamable each week via FuboTV, available with a free trial.

 This season, our crack team of uncertified Masked Singer experts will keep track of all the hints about The Masked Singer's Seashell, including clues and other teases.
 We'll recap judges' thoughts, even the silly ones.
 Scroll through to get the scoop on Seashell.
 Without further ado, spoilers are ahead.